Asparagus Cooking Time: How Long to Cook Asparagus Perfectly

 Spread the asparagus in a single layer on the prepared baking sheet and roast for 10-15 minutes, or until tender and slightly browned.
 The edges of the asparagus will start to caramelize and become slightly crispy.
 For extra flavour, you can drizzle a little balsamic vinegar over the asparagus during the last few minutes of cooking.
 The balsamic vinegar adds a touch of sweetness and acidity that complements the asparagus beautifully.

-Tips for Roasted Asparagus:
+Tips for roasted asparagus:

 • Don't over-crowd the baking sheet.
 This will ensure the asparagus roasts evenly and doesn't steam.